- About Us

 - Informational Pages

-Harvey Animal Hospital - Detroit, MI - Exotic Pet Health
+Harvey Animal Hospital - Grosse Pointe, MI - Exotic Pet Health

 Exotic pets are special in many ways.
 They have specific and special needs when it comes to their care at home and in regards to their health and medical care.
 Exotic and pocket pets are notorious for hiding illness and disease symptoms.
 Which is why we strongly advise routine wellness exams and health consultations to detect problems early so you can prevent an issue before it even start.
 We discuss your unique pets health and their specific needs given their specie to help you take the best possible care of your pet.
 All of our patients are treated with genuine kindness and concern whether they have fur, feathers, or scales!
 We are passionate about providing the best health care possible to all pets including exotic animals.